-Using a variety of algorithms and stats, the computer system has been used to predict the winner of previous races, and now all eyes will be on it as the country seeks a dash of sporting excitement.
+Using a variety of algorithms and stats, the computer system has been used to predict the winner of previous races, and now all eyes will be on it ahead of the main event.

-RadioTimes.com brings you all the details ahead of the Virtual Grand National.
+RadioTimes.com brings you all the details ahead of The Virtual Grand National 2021.

-Fans can tune in to watch the Virtual Grand National for free on ITV from 5pm.
-The show will run until 5.30pm.
+Fans can tune in to watch The Virtual Grand National for free on ITV from 12:55pm.

 The Virtual Grand National has proven itself to be a great indicator of how the real-world race will actually pan out, though not always completely accurate.